zalaya/mole/README.md

 ## 💡 Why use it?

-- 🧠 AI-friendly: Share full codebase context in one go.
+- 🧠 AI-friendly – Send your whole codebase to LLMs.
-- ⚡ Fast: Ideal for debugging, refactoring, or support.
+- ⚡ Fast – Minimal dependencies, pure Bash.
-- 📦 Git-free: Works on any directory, no repo required.
+- 📦 Git-free – Works on any folder.
-- 🌍 Remote-ready: Run with a single command from anywhere.
+- 🌍 Remote-ready – Run from GitHub in one command.
+- 🛡️ Blacklist support – Ignore files or dirs like `.gitignore`.
+- 🔄 Watch mode – Auto-update output on changes.

 ---